m3k3r1/appointment-manager/README.md

 # appointment-manager
-An appointment manager API to undesrtand DDD methodologies
+An appointment manager API to experiment with:

-Project to experiment with:

   - Typescript
   - TypeORM